 To keep an open mind and learn from others

 I don’t really like Twitter.
 I feel there is a lot of moaning, venting and abuse there.
 But this is also a good place to find ideas, articles, infos, and where you get a better understanding of other people’s experiences, frustrations and ways of thinking.
-This is what I look for and in the last year, I’ve learn a lot that way.
+This is what I look for and in the last year, I’ve learned a lot that way.

 Designing in the open